Stefan-Heimersheim/toy-model-of-computation-in-superposition/notebooks/noise_res_cis_notes.md

 ---

-We've observed that CiS does not occur in a one-layer, $m$ neuron MLP model trained to perform $relu(x)$ for each of $n$ features where $n > m$; the model cannot learn something better than the "naive loss", where one neuron is dedicated to performing $relu$ for one feature, and all other $m - n$ features are not represented.
+We've observed that CiS does not occur in a one-layer, $m$ neuron MLP model trained to perform $relu(x)$ for each of $n$ features where $n > m$; the model cannot learn something better than the "naive loss", where one neuron is dedicated to performing $relu$ for one feature, and all other $n - m$ features are not represented.

 However, if we add a "residual noise term" in the form of a $n \times n$ matrix $W_n$ that gets multiplied by $x$ and added to the hidden layer output, then the model *can* learn CiS and yield a loss lower than the naive loss.